 Now, armed with a few decades of life experience, I completely get it.
 The lingering unease, the difficult topic no-one wants to confront, the distorted view of the problem, the need for someone with perspective, the catharsis of finally doing something… it’s a story that says so much about the pressures of adulthood.

 Above all, it raises a fundamental question: why don’t we take action?

 Most people have an axe over the door.
 It might be the unmade will, the lack of fitness or being overweight.
 It might be not saving for a pension, or overworking, or being in an unhealthy relationship.
 All of these are latently damaging situations.

 The same is often true in business.
 We keep resourcing a project that isn’t going anywhere.
 We avoid difficult conversations.
 We collude with short-termism at the expense of the long term.
 We ignore the threat of new competitors.

 Why don’t we take action?
 It’s not for lack of knowledge.
 We know what we should do.
 But we don’t do it.

 Here’s how to spur ourselves to act.

 Action starts with an epiphany.
 We suddenly see that we’re tired of things as they are, that the current situation is no longer supportable.
 For the mother in the story, one day it just became too much.
-A diet can begin with a glance in the mirror.
+A glance in the mirror triggers a determination to diet.
+A customer complaint brings us up short.
 Can we engineer these epiphanies?
 These moments of realisation?
 I think we can.

 For years, I have been talking to my clients about the value of a pause: a pause for some deeper strategic thinking.
 It’s tough to face up to the need for change.
 It’s often easier just to keep doing what we’re doing.
 So sometimes, we have to pause very deliberately and check where we’re headed, and whether we’re on track.